Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 - <label><input type="checkbox"> Consideration period<span></span></label>
 - <label><input type="checkbox"> Award announcement date<span></span></label>
 - <label><input type="checkbox"> Project start date<span></span></label>
-- <label><input type="checkbox"> Target project end date<span></span></label>
+- <label><input type="checkbox">(Optional) Target project end date<span></span></label>
 </aside>

 <h2 id="requirements">9.
 Vendor Specifications & Requirements</h2>

 Okay, we’re almost to the finish line!
 Now it’s time to get specific about what you’re expecting to see in the proposal.
 Include an outline for your vendors to follow when crafting their proposal, such as their company background, cost proposal, and related projects.

-Additionally, if you have any deal breakers in terms of the agency itself, make sure to include that too.
+Additionally, you can include any deal breakers when it comes to agencies.
 Listing out your requirements will help weed out agencies that aren’t a good fit.
-Is it absolutely required that your agency is based in the US?
-Should the agency have 5 years of e-commerce experience?
+Is it required that your agency is based in the US?
+Do they need to meet in-person for key meetings?
+Or should the agency have 5 years of e-commerce experience?
 Include all of that information in your RFP.

 <aside>
 📝 Checklist